danielsaidi/QuickSearch/README.md

 # QuickSearch

-QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing, without first having to focus on it.
+QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing, without first having to focus on the text field.
+It's good for content-based views without any other text fields.

+QuickSearch works on all Macs and iPads with a physical keyboard.
+The `.searchable` text field can be used like a regular text field on devices with no physical keyboard.

 Unlike the native `.searchable(text: $query, isPresented: .constant(true))` modifier, QuickSearch doesn't show the input cursor, to avoid draving attention to the search field.